Agriculture and pig farming

 The BMEL brochure "Protection against animal diseases - what farmers can do" with information on implementing the measures of the SchHaltHygV and the risk traffic light of the University of Vechta can be used to check your own herd.

-What do pig farmers in restricted zone I have to consider?
+• What do pig farmers in restricted zone II have to consider?

-Can I give pigs from the restricted zones for slaughter?
+• Can I deliver pigs from the restricted zones for slaughter or other reasons (sale of piglets, etc.)?

 Pig farmers should immediately contact the county's food control, animal welfare and veterinary service, take quarantine measures and not transport pigs, products or materials from the farm or transport or sell materials from the farm until an official diagnosis has been confirmed.